 As of September 12, 2014, the Wisconsin voter ID law is in effect, and voters will be required to show an acceptable government-issued photo ID in order to receive a ballot and have it counted.
 Find accurate information about voting from the Government Accountability Board here: https://myvote.wi.gov/.
 (Note: It might take a few days to be updated.)

-Wisconsin’s voter ID law (2011 Wisconsin Act 23) was passed in 2011 and has been blocked since March 2012.
-The law was challenged by four lawsuits - two in state court and two in federal court.
-There is currently a federal injunction blocking implementation of the law.
+Wisconsin’s voter ID law (2011 Wisconsin Act 23) was passed in 2011 and was challenged by four lawsuits - two in state court and two in federal court.

 BACKGROUND: In October 2011 the League of Women Voters filed a lawsuit in state court, claiming that the state legislature violated the Suffrage section (Article III) of the Wisconsin state constitution when it impermissibly enacted a law that added a new qualification for voting.
 The new requirement could disenfranchise otherwise qualified citizens, even if they are registered voters.
 A separate lawsuit was filed in state court by two other civil rights groups, NAACP Milwaukee Chapter and Voces de la Frontera.
 That challenge claims the law violates not only the Suffrage section but also the constitutional equality provisions by imposing unreasonable burdens on the right to vote which are tantamount to a denial of the right to vote.